MaterializeInc/materialize/doc/user/content/get-started.md

 ### Transform data

-Now that data is being ingested, we can start building SQL statements to transform it into something _actionable_.
+With data being ingested into Materialize, we can start building SQL statements to transform it into something _actionable_.

 1. Create a [view](/overview/key-concepts/#non-materialized-views) `item_purchases` that calculates rolling aggregations for each item in the inventory: